qmk/qmk_firmware/doc/keymap.md

 Oneshot effect is cancel unless following key is pressed down within `ONESHOT_TIMEOUT` of `config.h`.
 No timeout when it is `0` or not defined.

+### 4.4 Tap Toggle Mods
+Similar to layer tap toggle, this works as a momentary modifier when holding, but toggles on with several taps.
+A single tap will 'unstick' the modifier again.

+    ACTION_MODS_TAP_TOGGLE(MOD_LSFT)

 ## 5. Legacy Keymap